Are You Unemployed?

 Average US Unemployment Rate is shown in this table: 1948 to present

-Current Unemployment Rate News:
+Current Unemployment Rate Forecast:

 US Economic Forecasts